-The EUphony orchestra project was launched in 2010 at the initiative of the Academy of Music in Zagreb and the Liszt Ferenc Academy from Budapest.
-Five Musical Academy of the Central European Regions (Budapest, Vienna, Ljubljana, Graz and Zagreb) organized 2011. year tour of the student symphony orchestra under the leadership of famous maestro Zoltán Kocsis.
-The host country was then Hungary, and the project was 2013. was repeated successfully under the leadership of Austria, when it was the occasion of the 50 celebration. anniversary of the existence of the Art Academy in Graz (Kunstuniverität Graz), the EUphony orchestra went on a tour under the artistic guidance of Oswald Sallaberger.
+The EUphony orchestra project was launched in 2010 at the initiative of the Zagreb Academy of Music and the Budapest Liszt Ferenc Academy.
+Five Central European Musical Academies (Budapest, Vienna, Ljubljana, Graz and Zagreb) organized a student symphony orchestra tour in 2011 under the leadership of the World reknown maestro Zoltán Kocsis.
+The first host country was Hungary.
+In 2013 the project continued by Austria, celebrating the 50th anniversary of Kunstuniverität Graz.
+The EUphony orchestra went on a tour under the artistic guidance of Oswald Sallaberger.

-Euphony 2013 host – Kunstuniverität Graz (50 year anniversary) – Oswald Sallaberger
+EUphony 2013 host – Kunstuniverität Graz (50th year anniversary) – Oswald Sallaberger

 EUphony 2016 host – University of Zagreb Academy of Music – Mladen Tarbuk